angular-schule/angular-cli-ghpages/README.md

  * Default: `Auto-generated commit` (string)
  * Example: `ng deploy --message="What could possibly go wrong?"`

-The commit message, __must be wrapped in quotes__ if there are any spaces in the text.
+The commit message __must be wrapped in quotes__ if there are any spaces in the text.
 Some handy additional text is always added, if the environment variable `TRAVIS` exists (for Travis CI) or if the environment variable `CIRCLECI` exists (for Circle CI).